sumathil/profiler_training/README.md

 # Profiler Training Materials

-Training materials to demonstrate the use of nsight profilers using CUDA and AI examples.
+Training materials to demonstrate the use of Nsight profilers using CUDA and AI examples.
-The CUDA examples are matrix multiplication and 2D stencil operation.
-The AI examples contains CNN image classification for mnist and CIFAR-10 datasets.
+The CUDA examples include matrix multiplication (naive, shared memory, cuBLAS), Kokkos matrix multiplication, and 2D stencil operations.
+The AI examples demonstrate PyTorch profiling with MNIST training and transformer language models.

 ## Requirements